daviden1013/NLP_NER_RE_Visualization_App/README.md

 # Overview
 An interactive web App for named entity recognition (NER) and relation extraction (RE) model visualization.
+The main framework is [Plotly Dash](https://dash.plotly.com/) with Python for the backend and JavaScrtip for frontend.
+In this repo, we use [PyTorch](https://pytorch.org/) to implement the backend NLP model.
+More details about the backend is available in [this repo](https://github.com/daviden1013/NLP_IE_Pipelines.git)
 ## Demo
 **App layout and features**